 History Along the Trail

-There are so many notable historic features of national and state significance found along the planned route of the Highlands Trail that illustrate how humans have settled this rich region over the past 12,000 years.
+Many notable historic features of national and state significance found along the planned route of the Pennsylvania Highlands Trail Network illustrate how humans have settled this rich region over the past 12,000 years.

 Pennsylvania Highlands history revolves around the four major rivers in the region: The Delaware River and its two largest tributaries: the Lehigh and Schuylkill Rivers; and the Susquehanna River.